How Police Uncover and Investigate Indecent Images

 When does the Crown Prosecution Service become involved?

-When indecent images of children are found on a suspect's electronic device, careful consideration is required to decide which charge is the most appropriate.
-Such a determination will be case specific.
+When indecent images of children are found on a suspect’s electronic device, careful consideration is required to decide which charge is the most appropriate.
+Such a determination will be case-specific.

 Deciding on ‘possession’ or ‘making’

 Prosecutors must bear in mind what needs to be proved in respect of possession of the images.
-Much will depend on (a) the location of the images on the device, (b) how they came to be located there, and (c) how accessible or viewable they are in that location without specialist knowledge or software.
+Much will depend on: (a) the location of the images on the device; (b) how they came to be located there; and (c) how accessible or viewable they are in that location without specialist knowledge or software.

 - A person who views an image on a device, which is then automatically cached onto its memory, would not be in possession of that image unless it can be proved that the individual knew of the cache.

-- A person who downloads an image from the internet and then deletes it such that it is ultimately recovered in the unallocated space or clusters will not be in possession of that image unless it can be proved that the individual has the wherewithal to retrieve it.
+- A person who downloads an image from the internet and then deletes it such that it is ultimately recovered in unallocated space or clusters will not be in possession of that image unless it can be proved that the individual has the wherewithal to retrieve it.

 Contact our indecent images defence lawyers today

-- Brent & Camden London Office: 0207 624 7771
+- Central London Office: 0207 624 7771

 - Manchester Office: 0161 835 1638